 Step 3: Gently brush with a suede-cleaning brush

-A good, hardy suede brush will be your right hand when it comes to restoring your shoes.
-Much of the time, the discolourations and shiny spots on your suede will be surface-level.
-Regularly brushing your shoes down will revitalise them instantly.
+A good, hardy suede brush (or a clean nail brush or toothbrush) will be your right hand when it comes to restoring your shoes.
+Much of the time, the discolorations and shiny spots on your suede will be surface-level.
+Regularly brushing your shoes down will revitalize them instantly.

 Step 4: Protect the suede with a spray

 For a low-cost pick, try Scotchguard Suede Protector.
 It’ll help waterproof your suede and make your shoes impervious to frustrating salt stains.
-It also dries completely odourless and colourless: You won’t have to worry about compromising the look of your shoe to give it a little protection (a win-win!).
+It also dries completely odorless and colorless: You won’t have to worry about compromising the look of your shoe to give it a little protection (a win-win!).

 On other occasions, you may find yourself wondering how to remove stains from suede.
 If you think that a tiny blot has ruined the professional, stylish look of your shoe, think again.